asciiscry3r/mksscryertower.quest/content/category/Cults.rst

 * Denial or limitation of the right to a decent standard of living, including adequate food, clothing and housing – in many cases, especially in various forms of labor exploitation, victims are constantly denied an adequate standard of food or housing and are often kept in dire and dangerous living conditions;

 * denial or limitation of the right to health care standards - the vast majority of victims are exploited in a way that is inherently life-threatening, such as providing sexual services without proper protection or working in dangerous mines, factories, etc., and, apart from moreover, they are denied access to medical facilities, resulting in a large number of serious injuries and illnesses that they suffer as a result of direct exploitation as victims of human trafficking;

+* forced involvement in criminal activity;

 * restrictions on the right to education - many children and adolescents affected by human trafficking are separated from their families and do not have access to any form of education.

-Cybercrimes for control your requests to police and other law enforcement agencies.
+In my case all black Scientology mafia use a police ( in Ukraine they cant use electromagnetic weapon by the low )/interpol/military access methods, like access to ME by the radio, and if I try to find or learn something about this they just wipe me `like SSD on notebooks  <{filename}/category/EMF.rst>`_, laptop get shots too.
+At now I feel my consciousness in absolute emptiness without thoughts and desires, 2 years every day without internal dialogues, it all happened after the electromagnetic burning described in `another article <{filename}/category/MirgorodCrimes.rst>`_.
+Life without fantasy and with a damaged memory is very problematic, but computer and Internet saves - this is prostheses.
+But now successful cases of manipulation and flushing occur less frequently.
+But in Mirgorod we have multiple communities with access to this knowledge.
+Maybe I cant get needed for live skills because I just born for this market with Scientology experiments - In Scientology Ukraine this is only one right true.
+Most problems and dangerous when you have with trouble to Scientology military police, country not important, they just try to create human avatar from you.
+In Ukraine online piracy, resources and some content creators, create reason for using brainwashing against peoples without knowlege what they can do for self security.
+And after years of using piracy content our piracy masters give you a choise - you must start work with them, create torrents or other crimes, or you may be trap in to modern slavery.
+Everything is so bad that even the head of the National Council for Television and Radio Broadcasting ( Ukraine ) is a pirate ( 2017 ).
+Due to the incredibly huge level of piracy, Ukraine paid reparations, 75M of dollars every year, and those on whom the dogs were hanged are the most unprotected class and for them our special services, sometimes, can just wait and get new interesting knowlege.
+And after getting one of the first places in ratings of countries with highest level of piracy we can`t buy normal laptops or phones in local Ukrainian stores.
+In result they can start use a cyber-crimes for control your requests to police and other law enforcement agencies.
 Total surveillance allows them to give their lawyers data before it reaches the state and sometimes change it at their own will.
-People like `Gribanova`_ ( Narconon ) and `Konev`_ ( OSA, IMHO ) start work with army and childrens in schools and create in country something like lobby for their sphere of the interest.
-Myrgorod, Kyiv and Kharkiv cult members from `Sea Org`_ - mafia at most, `Narconon`_ - Social workers, `Criminon`_ - police and prosecutor's and `OSA`_ - army, goverment and SBU.
+In this country people like `Gribanova`_ ( Narconon ) and `Konev`_ ( OSA, IMHO ) start work with army and children's in schools, as I know, from 1995 or 1996 and create in country something like lobby for their sphere of the interest and they always say - you may download or start watch any content in the Internet except theirs, they learn people commit crimes and think about this like about simple non-criminal action.
+Myrgorod, Kyiv and Kharkiv cult members from `Sea Org`_ - mafia at most, `Narconon`_ - Social workers, `Criminon`_ - police and prosecutors and `OSA`_ - army, government and SBU.
 This scheme is my opinion.
-And this all orgs sound like Battlefield Earth with brainwashing.
+And this all orgs sound like Battlefield Earth ( this film is awful ), in bad sentence, with brainwashing.

 .. _Gribanova: https://youtu.be/amC46KY9G58